 Planning permission is sought for the erection of one dwelling at The Farm, Manor Road, Donington Le Heath.
-The site is situated within the defined Limits to Development with the surrounding area being predominately residential and consisting of properties which vary in their type and design.
-It is also within the Donington Le Heath Conservation Area.
+The site is situated within the defined Limits to Development with the surrounding area being predominately residential and consisting of properties which vary in design.
+The site is also within the Donington Le Heath Conservation Area.

-Under application reference 15/00459/FULM planning permission was granted, on the 8th December 2015, for the demolition of existing farm buildings and erection of 14 dwellings, along with the retention of the farmhouse with associated off-street parking and new vehicular access onto Manor Road.
-This application now seeks to provide an additional detached dwelling which would be set to the east of the retained farmhouse (plot 15) and would cover a ground area of 102 square metres and utilise a pitched gable ended roof with a ridge height of 8.25 metres.
-In respect of vehicular access to the property this would be achieved via the proposed access serving the remainder of the cul-de-sac as approved under application reference 15/00459/FULM.
+Under application reference 15/00459/FULM, planning permission was granted for the demolition of existing farm buildings and erection of 14 dwellings, along with the retention of the farmhouse with associated off-street parking and new vehicular access onto Manor Road.
+This application now seeks to provide an additional detached dwelling which would be set to the east of the retained farmhouse (Plot 15).
+The proposed dwelling would have a pitched gable ended roof with a ridge height of 8.25 metres.
+Vehicular access to the property would be achieved via the access serving the remainder of the cul-de-sac as approved under application reference 15/00459/FULM.

-A planning statement, incorporating a design and access statement and heritage statement, and viability appraisal have been submitted in support of the application.
+A planning statement, incorporating a design and access statement and heritage statement, has been submitted in support of the application.